michaelcullum/BootstrapBundle/README.md

 UnknownblissBootstrapBundle
 =======================

-A quick symfony bundle including bootstrap to allow easy updating of bootstrap across my symfony sites.
+A quick symfony bundle including bootstrap to allow easy updating of bootstrap across symfony sites.

 Please Note: I am not in any way affiliated with Twitter Bootstrap, nor is this package.
 It simply a bundle which includes bootstrap to make life easier when using it in a symfony application.